tonyarkles/stm32f042-morse-example/README.md

 etc. These are variables that the `startup_stm32f0xx.s` file looks for, which map to the different spots in flash and RAM.

+With the basic linker script in place, now it's time to start getting the hardware going.
+The startup file tries to call a function called `SystemInit` before calling `main`.

+# Starting up some hardware

+The `SystemInit` in the ST libraries initializes the bare minimum set of hardware required to start `main()`.
+Looking at the file provided by ST, this basically just turns on some clocks.
+Not worth re-implementing this, so I'll just import it and strip out all of the Windows newlines.